techstackmedia/software-engineering-series/README.md

 To understand how pseudocode is used in practice, let's examine some real-life examples.
 One such example can be found in university textbooks, where complex algorithms are explained using pseudocode.
 These textbooks often present machine learning algorithms, such as decision trees, and provide pseudocode representations to illustrate their functionality.

 While the pseudocode in textbooks may appear different from what you encounter in exams, the core concepts remain the same.
-Pseudocode still utilizes familiar programming constructs like functions, parameters, conditionals (if-else statements), loops, and variables.
+Pseudocode still utilizes familiar programming constructs like _functions_, _parameters_, _conditionals_ (_if-else statements_), _loops_, and _variables_.
 The notation used in these examples simplifies the algorithm's implementation while excluding language-specific details.

 Using pseudocode instead of actual programming languages has several advantages.
 Pseudocode condenses complex algorithms into concise representations, making them easier to understand.
 It also allows for algorithm portability, enabling programmers to implement the same logic across different programming languages.
-Additionally, pseudocode serves as a future-proof solution since it remains relevant even as programming languages evolve over time.
+Additionally, pseudocode serves as a future-proof solution since it remains relevant even as programming languages evolve.

 ## Understanding Pseudocode